razvan1326/mcp-server/README.md

 ---

-**🎯 Transform your police academy preparation with AI-powered learning tools - connect your Academiadepolitie.com knowledge to Claude's intelligence!**
+**🎯 Transform your Admission Exam preparation with AI-powered learning tools - connect your Academiadepolitie.com knowledge to Claude's intelligence!**